v4d1/Dome/README.md

 - Colored and uncolored output for easy read
 - Highly customizable through arguments
 - Scan more than one domain simultaneously
-- Possibility to use threads for faster scans
+- Possibility to use threads for faster wordlists based scans
 - Export output in different formats such as txt, json, html

 ## Buy me a Coffee